 On satisfying the requirements of this course, students will have the knowledge and skills to:

-3. Search and read primary research literature and be able to analyze and critique the research results in written and oral formats.
+- Source and critically analyse relevant primary research literature in written and oral formats.

-4. Communicate science issues and ideas in broadly accessible terms.
+- Communicate science ideas and research in broadly accessible terms.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadFollowing a week of introductory material, this course will be divided into 6 modules each 2 weeks long and each having relevant number of lectures and tutorial sessions for the weeks covered.
+WorkloadFollowing a week of introductory material, this course will be divided into four modules, each 2-3 weeks long and each having relevant number of lectures and tutorial sessions for the weeks covered.
 Additionally there will be 3-5 afternoon practical’s of 2-3 hour duration and a weekend field trip at Kioloa which is mandatory.